VEMSistemispa/ce-cli-deployer/README.md

 > The default answers to second and third questions are `No`.

-Eventually you can also run the script with `--yes` to skip all the question and execute everything with the default configuration:
+You can also run the script with `--yes` to skip all the question and execute everything with the default configuration:

     npm start --yes
     or